borismattijssen/borismattijssen.github.io/_posts/2016-05-22-kubernetes-informers-controllers-reflectors-stores.markdown

 The comment above the method says: "ListAndWatch first lists all items and get[s] the resource version at the moment of call, and then use[s] the resource version to watch".
 So basically this is what happens:
 ![Reflector timeline]({{ site.url }}/images/Reflector Time Diagram.png)

 At time <span style="color:#f44d82">t=0</span> we list the ListerWatcher -- which is the upstream source in our case.
 From the List we get the highest *resourceVersion* of all items in the list.
-At <span style="color:#4d82f4">t>0</span> we keep watching the ListerWatcher for changes newer then the obtained resourceVersion. <span class="nice-italic">If you don't know what resource versions are, check the [API conventions](//github.com/kubernetes/kubernetes/blob/master/docs/devel/api-conventions.md#concurrency-control-and-consistency){:target="_blank"}.</span>
+At <span style="color:#4d82f4">t>0</span> we keep watching the ListerWatcher for changes newer than the obtained resourceVersion. <span class="nice-italic">If you don't know what resource versions are, check the [API conventions](//github.com/kubernetes/kubernetes/blob/master/docs/devel/api-conventions.md#concurrency-control-and-consistency){:target="_blank"}.</span>

 So how does that translate to the code of ListAndWatch?
 At line 14 (<span style="color:#f44d82">t=0</span>) *List* gets called.
 The *items* from the list are passed to the syncWith method.
 SyncWith calls store.Replace with the items of the list:
 {% highlight go linenos %}